 GRIP&SHOOT consists of two parts: the first being an iPhone case that the iPhone goes into (it comes with two for use with an iPhone 5/5S or 4S).
 The case then slides into to attach to the top of a handgrip (called a Smart Grip) using a simple press in of a locking tab.
 The Smart Grip is of hard plastic and shaped like a joystick; the fingers curve around an ergonomic grip with side pads and the index finger curls naturally against the trigger.
 The Smart Grip has a tripod socket covered by a screw at its bottom— this entire section can be removed by loosening another locking tab.
 The reason for doing this is simple: the iPhone can now be stood up horizontally (or attached to a tripod), with the Smart Grip now used as a remote trigger for shooting.
 Sans this use, the bottom has a tripod screw mount.

 To use the GRIP&SHOOT, it’s iOS app must have been downloaded.— right now it only works with its own app (although developers can get the coding needed to integrate its use with their apps).
-The app syncs both video and still photo functions, as well as controlling zoom through +/- buttons found on the back top side of the controller.
+Once you load up the GRIP SHOOT app on your iPhone 4S, 5, or 5S, the app syncs both video and still photo functions, as well as controlling zoom through +/- buttons found on the back top side of the controller.
 Tap focusing and switching between video and still photography are done at the app, as is turning the “flash” on or off.
 All the features are obvious when viewed and a nice built-in function is that the light goes on and stays on for video illumination, unless turned off.
 But shooting vertically is verboten — the app is only designed for horizontal use.

 Because of the specialized nature of the GRIP&SHOOT iPhone case, it makes more sense to carry it around with you for when it’s needed than to have it attached at all times (the case doesn’t provide the kind of protection found in the specialized cases that many keep on their iPhones).
 But rather than sticking it in a pocket, provided is a semi-rigid pouch that attaches to a belt or can be hooked on to a belt loop or otherwise with a spring-loaded clip.
 Think of it as a glasses case, only one designed for carrying around the GRIP&SHOOT’s iPhone case, along with a second compartment that holds the Smart Grip.
 Also, both compartments have lids that snap shut through the use of magnets.